Geeks-Solutions/vue-cli-plugin-sections/README.md

  * Create file configuration for i18n required by the library under /lang/en.js

- * Create a configured first page with sections under /pages/Sections.vue only if answered yes on the third question ``?
+ * Create a configured first page with sections under /pages/url.vue only if answered yes on the third question ``?
 Add vue-sections configuration with first sections page Yes``

- * Add 2 fully customizable and ready to use section types only if answered yes on the fourth question ``?
-Add 2 ready to use section types to your project Yes``
+ * Add 3 fully customizable and ready to use section types only if answered yes on the fourth question ``?
+Add 3 ready to use section types to your project Yes``

+#### If Nuxt js is selected from the first question:

+ * Add "@geeks.solutions/nuxt-sections" to you package.json + its required dependencies and install them:
+    - "cookie-universal-nuxt"

+ * Update nuxt.config.js with modules and publicRuntimeConfig required by nuxt-sections.

+ * Create file configuration for i18n required by the library under /lang/en.js /lang/fr.js

+ * Create a configured first page with sections under /pages/_url.vue

+ * Add 3 fully customizable and ready to use section types + the required Tailwind configurations for them only if answered yes on the fourth question
+``?
+Add 3 ready to use section types to your project Yes``